Events

 $100 +tax

-Join Vancouver Heritage Foundation for a new Pro-D for Educators on November 21st from 9am-3pm at the Vancouver Holocaust Education Centre.
+Join Vancouver Heritage Foundation for a new Pro-D for Educators on November 21st from 9am-3pm at the Vancouver Holocaust Education Centre and an afternoon at Temple Sholom.
 Please register by November 17th at noon!

 We will spend the day learning about Vancouver’s Jewish communities and the Oakridge neighbourhood, and how the Vancouver Holocaust Education Centre and Jewish Museum and Archives of BC foster connections locally, as Holocaust history continues to be relevant today.

-The day will take place inside and outside with the majority of the programming taking place inside the Vancouver Holocaust Education Centre, and a tour of one of the local Synagogues in the neighbourhood.
+The day will take place inside and outside with the majority of the programming taking place inside the Vancouver Holocaust Education Centre, and end with an afternoon at Temple Sholom.

 📆 Overview of the Day:

-We will be spending the majority of the day inside at the Vancouver Holocaust Education centre located inside the Jewish Community Centre, the day will end at Schara Tzedeck Synagogue.
-To get to Schara Tzedeck Synagogue we will all take the #17 bus down Oak Street.
+We will be spending the majority of the day inside at the Vancouver Holocaust Education Centre located inside the Jewish Community Centre (41st and Oak), the day will end at Temple Sholom (55th Ave and Oak St).

 📝Supplies Needed: Weather-appropriate clothes, a reusable drink container with your own beverage, a pen and/or pencil, a hard surface to write on, and mobile or screen with Wi-Fi or data is optional.